-Day 8: Homs - Palmyra - Damascus - Tuesday October 4th
+Day 8: Palmyra - Damascus - Saturday June 10th

-- Today we'll visit Palmyra, probably Syria's most famous site. - Once a lush city on the Silk Road, Palmyra was even briefly its own empire in the 3rd Century, stretching from Turkey to Egypt.
+- Today we'll visit Palmyra, probably Syria's most famous site. - Once a lush city on the Silk Road, Palmyra was even briefly its own empire in the 3 rd Century, stretching from Turkey to Egypt.
 Although the old city was ruined, it was famously in spectacular condition and exceptionally well preserved.
-Sadly though in 2015 it fell under the control of ISIS, and a lot of the buildings were razed to the ground. - Until recently it wasn't possible to visit the ancient site, however it is now possible, providing you have the correct permission. - Leaving Palmyra, we'll drive back to Damascus. - Arrive in Damascus in the late afternoon and free time for the rest of the day. - Overnight in Damascus.
+Sadly though in 2015 it fell under the control of ISIS, and a lot of the buildings were razed to the ground. - Until recently it wasn't possible to visit the ancient site, however it is now possible, providing you have the correct permission. - We will also try and make a stop in the completely destroyed modern town of Palmyra, though this is difficult because of the presence of the Syrian Army and their allies.
+Even if we're unable to stop though, we'll drive though and you'll be able to see what ISIS accomplished there. - Leaving Palmyra, we'll drive back to Damascus, arriving in the evening. - Overnight in Damascus.

-Day 9: Damascus - Bosra - Beirut - Wednesday October 5th
+Day 9: Damascus - Bosra - Beirut - Sunday June 11th